ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

       python .venv\Lib\site-packages\ansys\aedt\toolkits\antennas\run_toolkit.py

 #.
-Settings tab to create a new AEDT session or connect to an existing one:
+AEDT Settings tab to create a new AEDT session or connect to an existing one:

     .. image:: ./_static/settings.png
       :width: 800